subuser-security/subuser/permissions-dot-json-file-format.md

 The permissions.json file format
 -------------------------------

-A permissions.json file is a file which describes the rights or permissions of a image running within a docker container.
+A permissions.json file is a file which describes the rights or permissions of a given subuser.
 These permissions pertain mainly to that image's ability to interact with it's host operating system.

 Each permissions.json file is to be a valid [json](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf) file containing a single json object.

 The json object MUST have the following fields:
 -----------------------------------------

- * `description`: This field describes what the image is/what it does.
+ * `description`: This field describes what the subuser is/what it does.

   Ex: